Lucky-ogolo/Smoking-Health-Risk-Analysis/README.md

 ---
 ## 📊 Data Overview
 The dataset used in this project contains patient-level health and smoking-related information.it includes variables describing smoking behavior, health conditions, and demographic attributes, which allow for comparative analysis between healthy and damaged organ conditions.
-Key variables include smoking status,smoking duration,,daily intake ,cholesterol and hypertension risk , gender, and organ condition classifications(healthy& damages).
+Key variables include smoking status,smoking duration,,daily intake ,cholesterol and hypertension risk , gender, and organ condition classifications(healthy& damages)
----

 ## 🛠️ Tools Used
 - **Power BI** - Data modelling, visualization and dashboard creation
 - **Powe Query** - Data transformation
 - **Dax** - Creation of calculated measures and KPIs
 - **YouTube** - Tutorial from analyst isaac emmanuel
----

 ## 📈 Dashboard features
 - Seperation of **healthy** and **damaged** organ conditions by button slicers
 - chiclet slicers to toggle between Organs